 - Units: input accepts mm or cm.
 The calculator converts cm→mm using

-- Rounding: GA is rounded to whole days; CRL shown to 0.1 mm (or 0.1 cm if that unit is selected).
+- Rounding: GA is rounded to whole days; expected CRL values are shown to 0.1 mm or 0.1 cm.

 Assumptions & limitations